Azure Provider

 CRABBOX_AZURE_NSG

-AZURE_* are the standard service principal env vars consumed by DefaultAzureCredential.
+AZURE_* are the standard service-principal variables consumed by DefaultAzureCredential.
 Crabbox does not read or print the client secret.

 #Auth